ardell/Monitor-Training-Guide/README.markdown

 <h3>Running sound check</h3>

 1. Drums to Drummer.
-Then drums to everyone else (Bassist, EG, Keys, Lead, BG Vox)
+Then drums to everyone else--Bassist, EG, Keys, Lead, BG Vox
-  - Have drummer play a groove (they will know to do this)
+  - Have drummer play a groove--they will know to do this
 	- Tweak the drummer's drum mix according to his requests, get his drum mix right in his own ears first
   - This typically requires a bit of tweaking
 	- Others will request changes, ask them to please wait